 While all dogs are known to bark, some breeds will bark more frequently than others.
 Depending on your living situation, you may have to consider how often a dog is likely to bark before making a decision on them.
 If you are considering beagle dogs but live in an apartment, one question you will have to ask is, “Do beagles bark a lot?”

 One of the most famous fictional beagles was Snoopy, who was always silent.
-This gave most people thei impression that beagles would be quiet dogs, however some owners have differents stories to tell.
-While every dog dog has it’s own personality, many breeds share the same traits so it’s important to be familiar with the barking habits of the breed you plan to get.
+This gave most people the impression that beagles would be quiet dogs.
+However, some owners have different stories to tell.
+While every dog has its own personality, many breeds share the same traits, so it’s important to be familiar with the barking habits of the breed you plan to get.

 Do Beagles Bark A Lot?

-Beagles are a rather vocal dog, but saying that they bark a lot is a bit of a stretch.
+Beagles are rather vocal dogs, but saying that they bark a lot is a bit of a stretch.
 These dogs bark to communicate, so you will know every time when they are hungry or need to go outside.
-However, most beagles aren’t excessive barkers and there’s usually a reason behind the bark.
+However, most beagles aren’t excessive barkers, and there’s usually a reason behind the bark.

 Why Do Beagles Bark?

 There could be several reasons why your beagle is barking, from needing to use the washroom to the mail courier arriving.
 While some of the reasons are learned behaviors, others are in their nature.
 These are some of the most common reasons a beagle will start to bark: